fguedes1/Profile/README.md

 ## Education

-BA in Economics
+BA in Economics (2016)

-MSc in Economics
+MSc in Economics (2018)

+PhD Candidate in Economics

 ## Skills